ppy/osu-wiki/news/2021/2021-02-10-new-featured-artist-selep.md

 Whether you're a new player or you quit half a decade ago, you're likely more-than-familiar with the works of **seleP** — a Japanese producer with a massive library of electronic VOCALOID masterpieces.

-**seleP** took the osu! spotlight in early 2012 thanks to [val0108](https://osu.ppy.sh/users/243917)'s legendary beatmap of [Scarlet Rose](https://osu.ppy.sh/beatmapsets/41686), amassing more than 8 million plays to date and a reputation as one of the game's hardest beatmaps at the time.
+**seleP** took the osu! spotlight in early 2012 thanks to ::val0108::{ user-id=243917 }'s legendary beatmap of [Scarlet Rose](https://osu.ppy.sh/beatmapsets/41686), amassing more than 8 million plays to date and a reputation as one of the game's hardest beatmaps at the time.
 Along with a [handful of other well-liked maps](https://osu.ppy.sh/beatmapsets?q=selep), this artist rose to fame as a staple for the osu! community.

 As of today, that legendary status has been officialized through **seleP** inclusion in our Featured Artists!
 We've got **24** new tracks ready for mapping spread across their 5 albums.

-In case you're the one osu! player who still hasn't heard these songs (yes, I'm talking to you Tim), feel free to sample any of the previews or watch [Aireu](https://osu.ppy.sh/users/1650010) play with low approach rates below:
+In case you're the one osu! player who still hasn't heard these songs (yes, I'm talking to you Tim), feel free to sample any of the previews or watch ::Aireu::{ user-id=1650010 } play with low approach rates below:

 <div align="center">
     <video width="95%" controls>